charn1/sliderPuzzle/README.md

-#sliding-Puzzle
-#Run .Html file to play the game
+#Run .Html file to play the sliding-Puzzle game